THE OBSIDIAN LACTATION CENTER

 • Providing culturally responsive, clinically sound lactation care

-• Expanding access through no-cost and low-cost services
+• Expanding access through no-cost and low-cost pathways

-• Building systems that support families beyond the immediate postpartum period
+• Building systems that extend beyond the immediate postpartum period

 The Obsidian Lactation Center is being developed to set a new standard for how lactation care is delivered.

-One where breastfeeding is treated as an essential component of maternal and infant health.
+One where lactation is recognized as essential to maternal and infant health.

 One where families are supported continuously—not only in moments of crisis.